catidiana/study_c/README.md

-I just started to stydy C\C++
+I just started to stydy C\C++.
-Here are some useful and simple functions I wrote
+Here are some useful and simple functions I wrote.
-Code is very lame
+Code is very lame.